 Acne on chin is not a serious issue in most cases but the lack of timely treatment may make it worse or severe.
 Fortunately, there are a lot of effective chin acne treatment options available to get relief from these unsightly, painful and stubborn acne.

 - Oral Antibiotics – The dermatologists usually recommend oral antibiotics as the first line of treatment for chin acne.
-The antibiotics will help reduce the bacteria on the skin and may show results in a few weeks.
+These antibiotics will help reduce the bacteria on the skin and may show results in a few weeks.

-- Topical Creams and Medications – Many over-the-counter acne remedies and topical ointments, gels, creams etc. help to kill the can-causing bacteria, reduce oil on the skin and unclog pores.
+- Creams and Medications – Many over-the-counter acne remedies and topical ointments, gels, creams etc. help to kill the can-causing bacteria, reduce oil on the skin and unclog pores.
 The prescription treatments contain retinoid, benzoyl peroxide and salicylic acid as active ingredients and work effectively for mild to moderate chin acne.
 For severe acne, Isotretinoin is prescribed to be taken orally.

 When To See An Acne Doctor?